sijnstra/agon-projects/README.md

 # agon-projects
 Multiple projects for the Agon light.
 Click through to each project for more detailed instructions.
-Release versions are in the respective `Release` directories.
+Release versions are in the respective `Release` directories under each project.
+If you're interested in `C` programming, check out my matching [AgDev C repo](https://github.com/sijnstra/agdev-projects/).

 # 2048
 [2048.bin](https://github.com/sijnstra/agon-projects/tree/main/2048) is a port of the popular game 2048, including source.
 Copy `2048.bin` into your `/mos` (or bin) directory and enjoy!